freesky-edward/blogclub/tech/post/oslo_privsep.md

 # cinder/volume/iscsi.py: iscsi_helper '--op' ...
 tgtadm: CommandFilter, tgtadm, root
 ````
-When ``rootwrap`` is been executed, the program will parse the config file, load the filters and valid the input command at the very begining,and then create a sub-process to execute the command.
+When ``rootwrap`` is executed, the program will parse the config file, load the filters and valid the input command at the very beginning, and then create a sub-process to execute the command.

 Based on the process above, we could find the disadvantage of rootwrap: